-The Issuer may from time to time, subject to these Terms and Conditions, issue Notes in one or more Series on a continuous basis under the Programme in an aggregate principal amount not exceeding the Programme Limit.
-Any Series of Notes issued under the Programme shall be constituted by, be subject to, and benefit from, the Deed of Covenant.
+The Issuer may from time to time, subject to these Terms and Conditions, issue Notes in one or more Series on a continuous basis under the Programme in an aggregate principal amount not exceeding N40,000,000,000 (Forty Billion Naira).
+Any Series of Notes issued under the Programme shall be constituted by, be subject to, and benefit from the Deed of Covenant.